FlorisHendriks/HTTP_provisioning/README.md

 It isn't possible to start a WireGuard tunnel on boot with the WireGuard macOS app.
 It is however possible to do this with wg-quick which can be installed along with the wireguard-tools package.
 1. Install wireguard-tools which can be installed using either [Homebrew](https://brew.sh/) or [Macports](https://www.macports.org/install.php).
 2. Get VPN configuration file to the device
-3. Put a plist file in /Library/LaunchDaemons/ (which can be found in the Github repository)
+3. Put a plist file in /Library/LaunchDaemons/ (examples can be found in the Github repository)
 4. Run the command: sudo launchctl load \<name_of_plist_file\>.plist

 ### OpenVPN for Windows